Zabolekar/readABF/README.md

 ## Tests

-As you can notice, the `tests/` directory is not published.
+As you can notice, our `tests/` directory is not published, neither on GitHub nor on CRAN.
 This has two reasons:

 - our test data is hundreds of megabytes large.
-- we do not have the permission to share most of our test data.
+- we do not have the permission to share some of our test data.

-Currently, code is tested under Linux only.
-This package is tested with the following combinations of file format versions and operation modes (each with multiple data sets):
+This package is tested (currently only under Linux) with the following combinations of file format versions and operation modes (each with multiple data sets):

 |    |variable-length event-driven|fixed-length event-driven|gap-free|episodic stimulation|
 |----|:--------------------------:|:-----------------------:|:------:|:------------------:|